 • No Mini Cop Academies.
 All closed schools should be reopened as resources for young people, not police.

 • Defund CPD.
-Lori Lightfoot has increased CPD’s budget to $1.7 despite their continued terrorizing of our communities.
+Lori Lightfoot has increased CPD’s budget to $1.7 billion despite their continued terrorizing of our communities.
 This is unacceptable.

 • Demilitarize Now.
 Why can CPD afford to throw unlimited canisters of teargas at protesters and deploy thousands in riot gear and military weapons, while nurses in our city are using trash bags as PPE?